 Dr Thien Truong is currently a research fellow at the School of Engineering.
 Thien also serves as an Education/Student Activities Chair for the 2023 IEEE ACT Section ExCom, the 2023 IEEE Region 10 Symposium (TENSYMP), and Academic Representative for the 2022 CECS WHS Committee.

 Thien received his Degree of Engineer in Machinery Manufacturing Technology from Ho Chi Minh City University of Technology and Education, Vietnam, in 2015, a Master of Science degree in Intelligent Micro Nano Systems from Konkuk University, South Korea, in 2018, and a PhD in Engineering (photovoltaics) from ANU in 2022.

 News and Media releases:

-07/2023 The Next-Generation Silicon (Si) and Tandem Hetero-Contact (NGSTH) Laboratory at ANU, established as part of the ARENA-funded ACAP Infrastructure was officially completed and commissioned.
-Notably, the cluster of tools combines the capabilities of the ALD, PECVD, evaporation, and sputtering tools in a virtual cluster that is connected via inert-atmosphere control to create a sand-box environment which allows the stacking of different materials prepared by various methods.
-This enables the formation of thin-film stacks without exposure to atmospheric conditions, making it possible to create more complex films and efficient photovoltaic devices.
+07/2023 The Next-Generation Silicon (Si) and Tandem Hetero-Contact (NGSTH) Laboratory at ANU, established as part of the ARENA-funded ACAP Infrastructure, was officially completed and commissioned.
+Notably, the cluster of tools combines the capabilities of ALD, PECVD, evaporation, and sputtering tools in a virtual cluster connected via inert-atmosphere control.
+This creates a sandbox environment that allows the stacking of different materials prepared by various methods.
+Such integration enables the formation of thin-film stacks without exposure to atmospheric conditions, facilitating the creation of more complex films and efficient photovoltaic devices.

-I was responsible for the Angstrom Engineering Inc. Nexdep Sputtering and Evaporation Cluster, including commissioning, initial training, preparing risk assessments, safe work procedures, and all other logistics.
+I was responsible for the Angstrom Engineering Inc. Nexdep Sputtering and Evaporation Cluster, overseeing commissioning, initial training, preparing risk assessments, safe work procedures, and all other logistics.